AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/WebGL Library/readme.md

    ```

    where B4XWebGL is not mandatory, but it is just to mantain compatibility with my example demos distribuited with this library.
 You can change it's name but then you need to change it on all example demos and on all your projects.
 I advise you to leave this name unchanged.
 This line show me on the log the follow on Windows 11: C:\Users\MyUserName\AppData\Roaming\B4XWebGL.
 Finally go to this position (eg. C:\Users\MyUserName\AppData\Roaming\ in my case) create a new folder and call it B4XWebGL
 4. Go to THREEJS github page and download the distribution zip file.
 Note that I have tested it on version r164, but because it's community is very active, it will continue to evolve, improve, fix small bugs etc… You can just download the latest version (at moment I wrote this, the r171) or search old versions on the history.
-Searching very old versions (like r120-r130) helped on old devices that not fully support WebGL, but break some compatibility with new code.
+Use very old versions (like r120-r130) helped on old devices that not fully support WebGL, but break some compatibility with new code.
 Here the github page where you can download the latest library version: <https://github.com/mrdoob/three.js>
 5. After you download the zip file named three.js-dev.zip, open it, you will find a three.js-dev folder inside, **double click and open it**
 6. Select all files and folders of threejs distibution, you will have to copy/paste inside the already created B4XWebGL folder
 7. Ensure you have Archiver 1.11 library installed